2022 FIFA World Cup final: Background

-Argentina had won the World Cup twice before, in 1978 and 1986.
-They had also finished 2nd place three times, in 1930, 1990 and 2014.
-After the 2014 final loss, they went on to lose two consecutive Copa América finals to Chile, in 2015 and 2016.
-After a string of disappointing performances in the 2018 FIFA World Cup, where they lost to eventual champions France in the first knockout round, and the 2019 Copa América, where they finished third, newly appointed coach Lionel Scaloni led Argentina to their first international title since 1993 by defeating title holders Brazil 1–0 in the 2021 Copa América final and handing captain Lionel Messi his first senior international title.
-After winning the 2022 Finalissima, beating European champions Italy 3–0, Argentina entered Qatar as one of the favourites to win.
+Argentina had previously won the World Cup in 1978 and 1986.
+They had finished as runners-up in 1930, 1990 and 2014.
+After the 2014 final loss, they lost two consecutive Copa América finals to Chile, in 2015 and 2016.
+After being eliminated from the 2018 World Cup in the first knockout round, and finishing third in the 2019 Copa América, Argentina's newly appointed coach Lionel Scaloni led them to their first international title since 1993 when they defeated defending champions Brazil 1–0 in the 2021 Copa América final, handing captain Lionel Messi his first senior international title.
+After defeating Italy in the 2022 Finalissima, Argentina were considered one of the favourites to win the 2022 World Cup.

-France were the defending champions from the 2018 World Cup, which made this the first time since the 2002 final in which a team had consecutive appearances at the finals, and the first since 1998 in which the title holders qualified for the subsequent final – both feats achieved by Brazil.
-France had claimed two World Cups, in 1998 and 2018.
-The French also reached the 2006 final, but fell to Italy on penalties.
-Under the management of Didier Deschamps, who won the 1998 tournament as a player, the French failed to conquer the 2014 World Cup and UEFA Euros 2016 and 2020, but successfully clinched the 2018 World Cup title.
-Due to their status as the world champions, France also entered Qatar as one of the favourites to win.
-France aimed to emulate the achievement of Italy in 1934 and 1938 and Brazil in 1958 and 1962 as the third country to successfully defend the World Cup title.
-Deschamps was seeking to become the second manager to win two men's FIFA World Cup titles, after Vittorio Pozzo with Italy in 1934 and 1938.
-Having won the 1998 tournament as a player, Deschamps was also seeking to become the third person to win three FIFA World Cup titles, after Brazilian legends Pelé (all as a player) and Mário Zagallo (two as a player, one as a manager).
+France were the defending champions from the 2018 World Cup, which made this the first time since the 2002 final that a team had made consecutive appearances in the final, and the first time since 1998 that the title holders qualified for the subsequent final—both feats were achieved by Brazil.
+France had also previously won the World Cup in 1998.
+France also reached the 2006 final, but lost to Italy in a penalty shoot-out.
+As defending champions, France also entered the 2022 World Cup as one of the favourites to win.
+They aimed to become the third country to successfully defend a World Cup title, after Italy in 1938 and Brazil in 1962.
+France manager Didier Deschamps was seeking to become the second manager to win two men's FIFA World Cup titles, after Vittorio Pozzo with Italy in 1934 and 1938.
+Having won the 1998 tournament as a player, Deschamps was also seeking to become the third person to win three World Cup titles, after Pelé (all three as a player) and Mário Zagallo (two as a player, one as a manager).